-MAN AND DOG
+MAN AND DOG (Romania)

 Ştefan Constantinescu (1968, Bucharest) is a Romanian filmmaker and artist.
 He works in mulitple mediums, including film, photography, artist books and painting.
 He has studied classical painting, film and video at the Bucharest Academy of Art and Film and at the Royal Art Academy in Stockholm.
 In 2009 he represented Romania at the Venice Biennale with the film Troleibuzul 92.
 In 2012 his short film Family Dinner screened in Semaine de la Critique in Cannes, and in 2013 his film Six Big Fish premiered in the competition of the Locarno Film Festival.

 Increasingly distressed by the job situation, and the distance between him and Nicoleta, Doru gets the feeling that something is radically wrong.
-He needs something or someone to blame.
-He starts to suspect that his wife, NICOLETA (44), is being unfaithful.
+He needs something or someone to blame and he starts to suspect that Nicoleta is being unfaithful.
 At the same time, the dog, which has become his faithful friend, also begins to behave strangely and aggressively.

 Man and Dog is a narrative that has its starting point in a Europe where labour moves between countries in line with constant bidding for the lowest cost.
 It is an everyday drama with the ambition to explore what it means to always live in exile – whether at home or away.
-I want to use this to place the small story in a larger context and put a face to the millions of people who are generally regarded as a faceless mass of migrant workers, statistical data whose existence is noted at best as an embarrassing detail when they perform work in peoples’ homes.
+I want to use this to place the small story in a larger context and put a face to the millions of people who are generally regarded as a faceless mass of migrant workers, statistical data whose existence is noted at best as an embarrassing detail when they perform work in our homes.

-Doru just is such a person, a person who is in exile in order to make a living.
+Doru is just such a person, a person who is in exile in order to make a living.
 In Sweden he is just one among many workers with an immigrant background, once back at home he seeks acknowledgement from his family, however, what were once strong ties between them have dissolved as a result of Doru not having participated in their shared life.
 In the film we see Doru oscillate between different states and

 At the same time, Doru clings more and more to his dog, but even that relationship turns out to be anything but uncomplicated.
 For Doru, the dog becomes a surrogate for the warmth that has been lost in his relationship with his wife and daughter, but just as he can’t control his family, he can’t control the dog.
 When the story escalates, it becomes clear that the dog is a mirror of Doru’s soul – the aggression and unpredictability that has built up inside Doru has also taken root in the dog.

 With Man and Dog I want to develop my way of working with sound and vision and how they are interconnected.
 It’s important to me that the film has its own visual style.
-I have started a collaboration with the cinematographer Barbu Balasoiu to develop special lenses for the film.
+I have started a collaboration to develop special lenses for the film.
 We are exploring optics from the 70’s in order put a certain degeneration in to play within the images.
-We would like to work with an intrusive sort of mise-en-scene, a percussive choreography where a lot of things are going on close to the camera and in which people and objects are getting in the way of each other.
+I would like to work with an intrusive sort of mise-en-scene, a percussive choreography where a lot of things are going on close to the camera and in which people and objects are getting in the way of each other.
 The pans and tilts will be very close as well and go in and out of focus.
 The idea is to have a very intensive imagery that is both physical and abstract.